 Pesticide applications may occur during the year.
 If so, you will receive advanced notice of these applications through an email and a note sent home with your child.

-We believe that children are an amazing part of God’s creation, and should be given every opportunity to develop to their fullest the various gifts God has given them.
-Each child should consider his or her own unique significance in God’s world, and have a positive mental attitude toward himself/herself and others.
+We believe that children are an amazing part of God’s creation and should be given every opportunity to develop to their fullest the various gifts God has given them.
+Our goal is that each child would consider his or her own unique significance in God’s world and have a positive mental attitude toward himself/herself and others.
 Maple Tree is committed to the wondrous task of introducing children to God’s world and cooperating with parents in the awesome process of growth and discovery.

-Maple Tree Preschool teachers have Bachelor degrees in Education and have been certified by the State of Michigan.
-All staff is certified in CPR and first aid.
+Maple Tree Preschool’s certified and degreed teachers bring a wealth of teaching experience to your little ones.
+All staff is certified in CPR and First Aid.
 The staff takes at least 16 hours of professional development every year.
 The staff has been selected for both their nurturing character and for their dedication to Jesus Christ.
 Each staff member has read and signed a statement verifying that she has never been involved in any abuse or neglect of children.
-Each staff member has had a criminal history check done through the Michigan State Police and has been checked through the FIA Central Registry.
+Each staff member has had a comprehensive FBI background check.
 Staff members are mandated reporters of suspected abuse and neglect.

-Teacher Aides: Joelle Smith, Kim Steenbergen, Amy Wiersma
+Teacher Aides: Rachel Pattison, Joelle Smith, and Amy Wiersma

-Tuition Fees 2017/2018: A non-refundable $50.00 registration fee is required.
+A non-refundable $50.00 registration fee is required.
 Tuition may be paid monthly, by semester, or yearly.
-Acceptable payments include cash, checks or payments made online.
-Yearly tuition fees are as follows-2 days: $792, 3 days: $1,125, 4 days: $1,476, 5 days: $1,782.
-Additional fees include admission to John Ball Park Zoo.
+Acceptable payments include cash, checks, or payments made online.
+Yearly tuition fees are as follows-2 days: $864, 3 days: $1,188, 4 days: $1,548, 5 days: $1,854.
+Additional fees include admission to John Ball Park Zoo (if able to attend).
 The first payment is due the first week of school.
 Remaining payments are due the 1st of every month if paying monthly.
-Reminders will be e-mailed, posted in the hallway and in the newsletter.
+If paying by semester, the second semester payment is due on January 13, 2022.
+Reminders will be e-mailed and will be in newsletters.
 You will not receive a monthly bill.

-Parent volunteers will always be under the direct observation of preschool staff.
-Parent volunteers will not be alone with a child.
-Parent volunteers will not help a child use the bathroom.
+Adult volunteers will always be under the direct observation of preschool staff.
+Volunteers will not be alone with a child.
+Volunteers will not help a child use the bathroom.
 Volunteers are mandated reporters of suspected abuse and neglect.
-Volunteers must fill out and sign the Volunteer Supervision and Reporting Plan and will have a background check conducted.
+Classroom volunteers must fill out and sign the Volunteer Supervision and Reporting Plan and will have a PSOR and iChat background check conducted.

 Every effort will be made to meet the needs of each child.
-In the event that Maple Tree Preschool is not able to meet a child’s needs, the director will request placement of the child in a more beneficial program suited to the unique needs of the child.
+If Maple Tree Preschool is not able to meet a child’s needs, the director will request placement of the child in a more beneficial program suited to the unique needs of the child.
 Reasons for dismissal include excessive biting or aggressiveness and non-payment of fees.
 If tuition payments become delinquent and remain so after the parents have been notified more than one time, the parents may be asked to withdraw their child from the program.
-If it becomes necessary for you to withdraw you child from preschool, a written notice must turned in two weeks in advance.
-If a two week notice is not provided, the parent is responsible for the additional two weeks of tuition.
+If it becomes necessary for you to withdraw you child from preschool, a written notice must be turned in two weeks in advance.
+If a two-week notice is not provided, the parent is responsible for the additional two weeks of tuition.

-If you have any questions or concerns, please contact Cindi Thompson at (616) 534-5469 extension 114 or email@example.com.
-During school hours, she will contact you in the afternoon as soon as her teaching hours are completed.
+If you have any questions or concerns, please contact Cindi Thompson at [email protected] or (616) 534-5469 extension 114.
+Please not that Cindi teaches classes and will respond as soon as possible.